Florida Accredited Medical Assistant Schools and Programs

 9. Indian River State College

 Indian River State College offers a certificate in medical assisting at their Fort Pierce, Florida campus.
 This program combines clinical and administrative skills and allows students to become certified in basic radiology, phlebotomy, and electrocardiography.
-The program takes about 9 months full-time or 18 months part-time.
+The program takes about nine months full-time or 18 months part-time.
 Graduates may also take the CMA certification exam.

 10. Lively Technical College